Home > All Recipes > Pies, Tarts, and Crisps > Small Batch Peach Kuchen Recipe

 • Strain the custard through a fine mesh strainer set over a bowl.
 Cover the custard with a piece of plastic wrap directly touching the custard – this prevents a skin from forming.
 Let cool and sit at room temperature until ready to use.

-• Shaping the Dough – After the dough has doubled in size, cut into 4 equal pieces.
-Shape each piece into a tight ball by gathering the edges and pinching together to seal on the bottom of the ball.
+• Shape the Dough – After the dough has doubled in size, cut into 4 equal pieces.
+Shape each piece into a tight ball by gathering the edges and pinching together to seal.
 Gently form into a ball with your hands, and place the seam side down on the prepared baking sheet.
 Loosely cover the baking sheet with a piece of plastic wrap and allow the dough to proof and rise again, for another 30 minutes.

 • Preheat the oven to 350F degrees and adjust the oven rack to the middle position.